memoriasIT/PCBs-and-Circuits/README.md

 </p>
   <h1 align="center"> PCBs-and-Circuits </h1>

-Most CPU's don't work, they are just prototypes just used Logisim to make the graphic of the concepts.
+Most CPU's don't work, they are just prototypes.
+I used Logisim in order to make the graphic of the concepts.
-They can work with some tweaking tho.
+They can work with some simple tweaking tho.

 ## Working Circuits